vanessaa0/sinatra-fwitter-2-forms-pc-jastor-120215/README.md

   </body>
 </html>
 ```
-Our form needs two inputs - one for `username` and one for status.
+Our form needs two inputs - one for `username` and one for `status`.
 We'll use a type of `text` for each one, as well as `name`.
 The `name` attribute is very important - this will be the key in the `params` hash when the user makes their post request.
 We can make the `name` attribute whatever we want, but `username` and `status` make sense.
 Finally, we also need a Submit button so users can submit the form.

 ```ERB
 <!DOCTYPE html>